BrunoZell/CollectiveIntelligence/overview.md

 ## Domain Models

 Domain Models are packages of ideas to communicate how one may think about the world.
-It allows the unambiguous sharing of assumptions about how the world works, and enables reproducable automatic reasoning.
+It allows the unambiguous sharing of assumptions about how the world works, and enables reproducible automatic reasoning.
 They specify:

 - A set of observations one could make, defined by the imperative behavior of _Observers_ which source sensory information from a network connection.
 - A set of actions one could take